MatthiasValvekens/certomancer-csc-dummy/README.md

 ## Missing features

-Besides most authentication-related endpoints, the following CSC features are also missing:

- - `signatures/timestamp`
- - `credentials/extendTransaction`

-These may be implemented in the future.
+Besides most authentication-related endpoints, the `credentials/extendTransaction` endpoint is currently also unavailable.
+Support for this endpoint may be implemented in the future.

 The other obvious missing feature is "anything resembling a decent user interface".
 This code was essentially isolated from